sframe-wg/sframe/draft-ietf-sframe-enc.md

 even pre-allocate a predefined number of streams and choose in each moment in time which participant media will be sent through it.

-This means that in the same transport-level stream (e.g., an RTP stream defined by either SSRC or Media Identification (MID)) may carry media from different streams of different participants.
+This means that the same transport-level stream (e.g., an RTP stream defined by either SSRC or Media Identification (MID)) may carry media from different streams of different participants.
 Because each participant uses a different key to encrypt their media, the receiver will be able to verify the sender of the